Many thanks to friends and associates who have asked to read the memoirs.

 From a contact made the summer before college, on the Croisette in Cannes on the French Riviera, a series of friendships leads to my becoming Malcom Forbes personal and family photographer, photographing his balloon meets and guests at his Château de Balleroy, Normandy, his Christmas card, his pet charities: The Victorian Society and the Hayden Planetarium, his children Robert and Moira’s weddings.
 Bread and butter work those years also photographing other parties around NYC for the Thomas Watson daughters, Metropolitan Museum openings and Mt.
 Sinai Hospital.

-A foray outside NYC: listening to chamber music at the Max Palevsky mansion
+Listening to chamber music at the Max Palevsky Malibu mansion

 Isamu Noguchi and Brooke Astor at the Metropolitan Museum